-This grant opportunity is part of the above grant program that contributes to Department of Infrastructure, Transport, Regional Development and Communications Outcome 3.

-The department works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.
+This grant opportunity is part of the above grant program which contributes to the Department of Infrastructure, Transport, Regional Development and Communications Outcome 3.
+The Department of Infrastructure, Transport, Regional Development and Communications works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.